-Trips to any hospitals, including hospitals and medical centers run by the United States Air Force can result in substantial harm when medical malpractice occurs.
-We represent service members and their families in a wide range of Federal Tort Claim Act (FTCA) cases against Air Force hospitals across the country.
+Trips to any hospitals, including hospitals and medical centers run by the United States Air Force can result in substantial harm when Air Force Hospital Medical Malpractice occurs.
+We represent service members and their families in a wide range of Federal Tort Claim Act (FTCA) cases with claims against government hospitals across the country.

 Medical malpractice can result in a number of injuries including: